bomonike/bomonike.github.io/microsoft-ai.md

 In 2025, Microsoft was not part of the "$500 billion investment" announced in the Trump White House.

-A few weeks later, Microsoft announced "Microsoft AI".
+A few weeks later, Microsoft announced "Microsoft AI" (MAI).

 ## Microsoft's History with AI